stjude-dnb-binfcore/sc-epigenie/analyses/README.md

-# How to use analysis modules in the single cell ATAC seq workflow (scATACseq)
+# How to use analysis modules in the single-cell ATAC (nucleus) ATAC-seq workflow (scATACseq)

-This repository contains a collection of analysis modules designed to process and analyze single cell ATAC (scATAC) data from 10X sequencing technology.
+This repository contains a collection of analysis modules designed to process and analyze single-cell ATAC (nucleus) ATAC-seq data from 10X sequencing technology.

 **Analysis modules**